olivierverville/Resume/README.md

 **Median XL**

 **Started**: June 2013
-**Finished**: Still evolving
+**Finished**: in progress
 **Title**: Lead Developer

 **Project**: Reverse engineering and expansion of [Diablo II](http://us.blizzard.com/en-us/games/d2/)'s game engine.
 The game's engine was almost entirely rewritten by reversing and translating the binaries' assembly code back to source C code.
-The project consists of about 100,000 lines of source code that was translated from raw assembly code.
+The project consists of about 100K lines of source code that was translated from raw assembly code.
 Bugs from the original game's engine have been fixed, and it was ultimately expanded in a modding platform for my team.

 **Tags**: `C` , `C++` , `MSVC` , `x86 Assembly` , `Source Code Injection` , `Reverse Engineering` , `OllyDBG`